- by Barney Davey

 Giclee Prints As Pret-a-Porter

-If nearly all the world’s top fashion designers also create ready-to-wear [pret-a-porter] work for the masses who cannot afford original designs made and hand-tailored specifically for them, it seems visual artists should be just as confident in using fine art digital reproductions to help them reach collectors who do not have the budget for their originals.
+Nearly all the world’s top fashion designers also create ready-to-wear [pret-a-porter] work for the masses who cannot afford original designs made and hand-tailored specifically for them.
+It seems visual artists should be just as confident in using fine art digital reproductions to help them reach collectors who do not have the budget for their originals.

 Giclee Prints Open Doors